You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #3: One small reset beats a full overhaul

-You don’t need a brand-new everything.
+You don’t need a new classroom theme.

 🎁 Gift #4: A hard season doesn’t mean you’re a bad teacher